jerrenss/CS3219-OTOT-Assignment/A2/README.md

         docker build -t a2-custom-nginx .

+5. Navigate to /A2

+        cd ..

-5. Administer the deployment and service with kubectl CLI
+6. Administer the deployment and service with kubectl CLI

         kubectl apply -f configuration.yml

-6. Access the web application via http://localhost:31000
+7. Access the web application via http://localhost:31000
-6. Once development work is complete, tear down configuration with kubectl
+8. Once development work is complete, tear down configuration with kubectl

         kubectl delete -f configuration.yml